SMUD's "Powering Futures" Scholarships

 Are scholarships taxable?

 Tax laws vary by country.
-In the United States, scholarship funds used exclusively for the payment of tuition or textbooks are normally not taxable.
+In the United States, scholarship funds used exclusively to pay for tuition or textbooks are normally not taxable.
 The scholarship recipient is responsible for taxes, if any, that may be assessed against his or her scholarship award.
 We recommend consulting your tax advisor for more guidance.
-You may also consult IRS Publication 970 for further information.
+You may also consult IRS Publication 970 for more information.

 Who administers the program?